VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 ![ergodone](/hci/ergodone.webp)

 Alright, so this is what I use.
 For me, this is great.
-It's still attainable and usable by mere mortals without infinitely deep wallets<a class="ptr">(1)</a> and using software as it exists today, but I think that's largely still because it's the furthest edge you can go from normal before things start being a royal pain in the ass, and don't get me wrong, It's not that there's not some PITA incurred from using this weird of a keyboard.
+It's still attainable and usable by mere mortals without infinitely deep wallets<footnote>alright, so, yes they're still expensive as all hell, but like if you go DIY then I think they're mostly attainable to most people.
+I'm sure there's a bit of privlidge talking there, but ╮(─▽─)╭</footnote> and using software as it exists today, but I think that's largely still because it's the furthest edge you can go from normal before things start being a royal pain in the ass, and don't get me wrong, It's not that there's not some PITA incurred from using this weird of a keyboard.
 Switching to a traditional keyboard will always feel weird, other people can't easily use your computer (not sure this is reallllly a downside...), configuration still basically requires you understand the basics of C programming, and some things that expect keys to be in certain places (games) will often be awkward.

 But, that's not where I want to go with this blog post.
 There's plenty of people that have gone on for like 20 pages about how amazing [QMK](https://qmk.fm) and the Ergodox are, I want to go **deeper**.